drclaw1394/perl5-hustle-table/README.md

 # VERSION DIFFERENCES

-**Version 0.4.0**
+**Version 0.4.0 and later**
 `given`/`when` and thus the use of smart matching is removed.
 This gives a nice performance improvement of up to 20% over previous versions, however does mean the features of smart matching (i.e.  allowing string equality test ) is no longer supported.
 To match an exact string you will need to make a regex matcher like `^exact$`.

-**Version 0.3.0**
+**Version 0.3.0 and later**
-The first argument supplied to the matched and dispatched code ref is now the table entry, not the input string.
-All other arguments to the dispatched sub present from calling the dispatcher generated.
+The input string (the first arg to the dispatcher) is removed and replaced with the matching table entry when calling a dispatched sub.
+In Previous versions, all arguments would be passed to the dispatched sub unchanged.

 If you need the input string that was being tested, pass it a second time to the dispatcher:
-	ie
-		#Orginal style
-			$dispatcher->($input, $another, $arg, ...)

 ```
             #From v0.3.0 Onwards